RohanGautam/rohangautam.github.io/content/blog/chebyshev_gauss/chebyshev_gauss.md

 **EDITS**:

 1. Removed the initial plot comparing integration accuracy in log scale, replaced with a simpler table.
 It was pretty unintuitive and quite confusing.
 Thanks for pointing out - [actinum226](https://news.ycombinator.com/user?id=actinium226), [extrabajs](https://news.ycombinator.com/user?id=extrabajs), [mturmon](https://news.ycombinator.com/user?id=mturmon) and [rd11235](https://news.ycombinator.com/user?id=rd11235).
 2. Be more clear in the paragraph introducing gaussian quadrature.
-I previously mixed up terms like "expressed" and "approximated", and did not phrase clearly that the orthogonal polynomial enables estimating the integral of a polynomial of a degree $2n-1$ _exactly_. [tim-kt](https://news.ycombinator.com/user?id=tim-kt)
+I previously mixed up terms like "expressed" and "approximated", and did not phrase clearly that the orthogonal polynomial enables estimating the integral of a polynomial of a degree $2n-1$ _exactly_.
+Thanks [tim-kt](https://news.ycombinator.com/user?id=tim-kt)!